 Bede's staff provide excellent care for students 24 hours a day and live in the same sleeping areas as the students.
 Excellent staff:student ratios (typically 1:5).
 Individual attention provided.
 There is a surgery led by a qualified nurse several times a week and access to a doctor if required.

 Restaurants providing a range of healthy meals.
 Vegetarian options are always available.
 Special dietary requirements are accommodated.
 Daily meal allowance of £22 included.

 Wi-fi is available in most communal and accommodation areas.
 Students can make and receive telephone calls.
 Laundry facilities are available for students and included in the course fees (2 washes per week).

-Transfers from/to Heathrow, Gatwick and Stansted Airports and Ashford or Ebbsfleet Train Stations are included in the fees at any time of the day.
-Students are met by Bede's Staff.
-Bede's Airport Coordinators provide extra care.
+Transfers from/to Heathrow and Gatwick Airports and Ashford International and Ebbsfleet Train Stations are included in the fees and provided at any time of the day (but preferably between 10:00 and 17:00).
+Students are met on arrival by Bede's Staff and Bede's Airport Coordinators are also available to provide extra care.